gcauchis/ScalablePress4J/README.md

   - ReshipService implement [Reship  API](https://scalablepress.com/docs/#reship-api)

 ##Configuration
 - You need an application.properties with the property `scalablepress.api.basicauth` who contain your API key.
+You can obtain you API key on [https://scalablepress.com/docs/#authentication](https://scalablepress.com/docs/#authentication).